ketrololz/market/.github/pull_request_template.md

 - [ ] 💭 I have commented my code in areas that are hard to understand
 - [ ] ⚠️ My changes do not result in any new warnings or errors
 - [ ] 🎯 I have been testing my own code

+#### What gif best describes this PR or how it makes you feel?
+[GIFs for GitHub](https://chromewebstore.google.com/detail/gifs-for-github/dkgjnpbipbdaoaadbdhpiokaemhlphep)